OT alumnus nominated for Western Australian of the Year

 Befriend is a not-for-profit organisation run by a small group of passionate volunteers, and the organisation is always keen for new people to become involved.
 As well as Mr Maisey’s nomination for Western Australian of the Year, the organisation was showcased at the 2016 WA Community Services Excellence Awards, and recognised as one of Western Australia’s leading local innovators in the space of inclusion.

 “I was extremely excited by the opportunity that the awards would present to raise the profile of Befriend, so that more people would hear about who we are and what we’re doing, and contact us to get involved.
 It’s my name that’s nominated, but I truly see myself as a representative of the Befriend community.
 This is a win for all of our members, volunteers and supporters who have grown and nurtured Befriend over the years,” Mr Maisey said.

-The winners of the Western Australian of the Year Awards were announced at a Gala Awards dinner at Crown Perth on Friday 3 June 2016.
-Ashlee Harrison, CEO and Founder of mental health charity; zero2hero Inc, won the award.
+The winners of the Western Australian of the Year Awards will be announced at a Gala Awards dinner at Crown Perth on Friday 3 June 2016.